jijo66/amplifyapp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Its main Aws was to demo the use of AWS Amplify to deploy it and set a CI/CD pipeline
+Its main use was to demo the use of AWS Amplify to deploy it and set a CI/CD pipeline

 ## Available Scripts